avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 boards are directly supported by the demo software and provide the ability to send sensor readings from these boards directly to IoTConnect.

-Please note that when using the Altitude 2 Click board, if the PHT Click board is not connected, it is falsely detected, and random data is reported for PHT sensor values.

 ## Hardware Setup

 * Plug the VAV Press Click or Ultra-Low Press Click board onto Click interface of the board.